5app/base5-ui/README.md

 ## Running the component library locally

-base5-ui comes with its own documentation tool & development playground powered by [docz](https://www.docz.site/).
+base5-ui comes with its own documentation tool & development playground powered by [Storybook](https://storybook.js.org/).
 To check it out locally, clone this repo to your local machine, install its dependencies (`npm i`), and finally run the following command:

 ```
-npm run docz:dev
+npm run storybook
 ```

-The documentation environment should then open in your browser at http://localhost:3000, letting you browse all available components to inspect their API and see usage examples.
+The documentation environment should then open in your browser at http://localhost:6006, letting you browse all available components to inspect their API, read documentation and see usage examples.

 ## Using base5-ui